MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-init-v1.md

 **`codeqlpathstoignore`** - **Set a list of paths to exclude in the CodeQL analysis**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 You can provide multiple paths separated by commas.
 The paths must be relative to the `sourcesfolder` where CodeQL is running, which defaults to the `Build.SourcesDirectory` pipeline environment variable.
 For example, to ignore the `$(Build.SourcesDirectory)/donotscan` directory, set `codeqlpathstoignore: donotscan` rather than `codeqlpathstoignore: $(Build.SourcesDirectory)/donotscan`.

+> [!IMPORTANT]
-You can use this option when you run the CodeQL tasks on an interpreted language (Python, Ruby, and JavaScript/TypeScript).
+> The `codeqlpathstoignore` setting applies only when you run the CodeQL tasks on an interpreted language (Python, Ruby, and JavaScript/TypeScript).
 <!-- :::editable-content-end::: -->
 <br>